-You can easily reach Méribel or Courchevel in a few lifts rides– all part of your 3 Valleys ski pass, or just explore all flanks of Val Thorens extensive valley of terrain stretching to Saint Martin de Belleville and Menuires to skiers right, or Orelle – the 4th valley and highest point at 3 Valleys (3230m) in the opposite direction.
+Méribel or Courchevel are easily skied in a few lifts rides– all part of your 3 Valleys ski pass, or just explore all flanks of Val Thorens extensive valley of terrain stretching to Saint Martin de Belleville and Menuires to skiers right, or Orelle – the 4th valley and highest point at 3 Valleys (3230m) in the opposite direction.
 Here is where you find La Tyrolienne – a crazy zip line descending peak to peak a whopping 4,300′ in a swift 1 minute 45 seconds from the top of Orelle.
 Try that for some family excitement.

-The views as you ski around Val Thorens of over 1,000 other Alps in France, including Mont Blanc at 15,774’, and nearby Italy and Switzerland are dramatic on a clear day.
-When its dumping snow its hard to find definition without any trees, read white out.
-Val Thoren’s has 150 kilometers of daily prepared ski trails, plus endless off-piste skiing.
-You should hire a guide to explore this high alpine because there is also high avalanche and crevasse risk even though the terrain appears so easily accessible by lifts and a short traverse beyond the trails.
+Hire a guide to explore the high alpine offpiste, because there is also high avalanche and crevasse risk even though the terrain appears so easily accessible by lifts and a short traverse beyond the trails.
 The lower elevation ski areas within “ValT” are Les Menuires (1850m) and Saint Martin de Belleville (1450m).
 You can’t miss Les Menuires, you will see the big utilitarian 70’s style bunker hotels, but the skiing here is well groomed trails on both flanks of the valley.
 From here and the pretty French ski village of Saint Martin de Belleville you are just a lift up and over to Méribel, and then Courchevel in the next valley.

 For family fun besides skiing, Val Thorens offers snow biking, snowmobiling, tobogganing, zip-lining, and Segway on snow.
 What Val Thorens may lack is classic French Alps cozy charm, its more modern (1970s vintage).
 For that ambiance, stay in nearby Méribel or Courchevel.
 What Val Thorens does offer: tons of terrain, high capacity lifts, a big ski school, stellar views and limitless off piste, plus lots of lodging ranging from affordable condos to several five star hotels.
-See our ski hotel reviews of Val Thorens, where to stay on mountain with your family at Altapura, or Hotel Pashmina where you can sleep in an igloo.
+For ski hotels in Val Thorens, stay on mountain with your family at Altapura, or Hotel Pashmina where you can sleep in an igloo.
 Val Thorens makes our Top French Family Ski Resort.

 Val Thorens Ski Stats: